Automattic/wp-calypso/packages/wp-checkout/README.md

 Any other component can request the information from these form fields by using the `useBillingContact` React Hook.

-Inside the component, this is a `CheckoutSection` wrapping a `CheckoutBillingContactForm` component.
+Inside the component, this is a `CheckoutStep` wrapping a `CheckoutBillingContactForm` component.

 ### Review order

 The third step presents a simple list of line items and a total, followed by a purchase button.

-Inside the component, this is a `CheckoutSection` wrapping a `CheckoutReviewOrder` component.
+Inside the component, this is a `CheckoutStep` wrapping a `CheckoutReviewOrder` component.

 ![review order step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/wp-checkout/doc-assets/review-step.png "Review Order Step")